j1nxie/j1nxie.github.io/content/blog/2025-09-09-kamal-tailscale-github-actions.md

 >
 > This will make sure that Kamal is able to SSH into the server and deploy the
 > Discord bot!
+>
+> Why `root`?
+Uh...
+I run [fish](https://fishshell.com/) on my servers and they
+> aren't compatible with the commands that Kamal runs to deploy the services...
+> Please create a user for deployment on your server and add the public key to
+> that user's `authorized_keys` file instead.
+Do as I say, not as I do.

 Then, at the final step, we'll pull in all the environment variables to load into Kamal as secrets, and run Kamal with the `--skip-push` argument, as we've